biodiverse/spAbundance/README.md

 ## Installation

-`spAbundance` is not yet on CRAN, with a planned initial submission date in early June, 2023.
+`spAbundance` is not yet on CRAN, with a planned initial submission date in Fall 2023.
 To download the development version of the package, you can use `devtools` as follows:

 ``` r
 devtools::install_github("doserjef/spAbundance")